Distance to Nearest Road: 2.5 miles

 There is a large body of scientific literature that documents the effects of roads on the natural landscape.
 While lying awake last night listening to the road roar blotting out other would be sounds of animals calling, we concluded that the road noise probably made it difficult for nocturnal animals to communicate effectively over long distances.
 Simply put, they just cannot hear each other calling.
 What effects might this have on reproductive success over time if the sexes cannot hear each other calling?
 Hundreds of species depend on calling for reproductive recongnition.

 The forest at the Arkansas Remote Spot consists of mixed oaks and other deciduous hardwood tree and shrub species.
 On the higher outside banks, where levys form, the forest is drier with a greater concentration of upland dwelling oaks.
-But the majority of the vast swampy floodplain forest that dominates this roadless area polygon consists of water oak, laurel oak, black gum, and some baldcypress in the wettest areas.
-The likelihood that a European human has stood in this exact location at sometime in the past seems fairly high, given that almost all Eastern forests were either clearcut or selectively cut at some time since colonization.
-This would have required that a human stand here…at least for a few minutes.
-However, there is no direct evidence of recent human contact with this location.
+But the majority of the vast swampy floodplain forest that dominates this roadless area polygon consists of water oak, laurel oak, black gum, and some cypress in the wettest areas.

 The Remotest Family in Arkansas…

 Sometime around midday, we begin our 3 hour paddle back to the boat launch…Our little partner takes her midday nap.
 The trip back is very enjoyable, quiet (except for the road), and we see no people until close to the boat launch.
 Winds increase markedly out of the south in advance of an approaching frontal system.
 We will just beat the rain!